mff-uk/dataspecer/content/en/docs/projects/api.md

 specifications and maintaining them, the expanded version of Dataspecer can significantly streamline the development process, ensuring that APIs remain up-to-date and are fully functional as data structures and requirements evolve.
-This expansion would not only enhance the tool\'s utility but also align it with the current demands of the tech industry, where efficient API management is essential for the development of various systems.
+This expansion not only enhances the tool\'s utility but also aligns it with the current demands of the tech industry, where efficient API management is essential for the development of various systems.

 # 1 Exploring User Perspectives through User stories

 In any research project it is paramount to understand the needs and aspirations of the end-users.
-The aim of this chapter is to provide the essence of the user requirements providing following user stories:
+The aim of this chapter is to capture the essence of the user requirements by providing following user stories:

-1. I as an API designer who already works with the Dataspecer tool I want to generate API specification based on the artifacts (data structures) designed in Dataspecer, so that I am able to utilize the same tool not only for data modeling but also creating respective API specifications.
+1. I as an API designer who already works with the Dataspecer tool want to generate API specification based on the artifacts (data structures) designed in Dataspecer, so that I am able to utilize the same tool not only for data modeling but also for creating respective API specifications.

 2. I as an API designer want to generate API specifications in OpenAPI format so that my APIs are compliant with the industry formats.